 For individuals in the U.S. & U.S. territories

-This book shows researchers how to use APA's Journal Article Reporting Standards for Qualitative Research (JARS–Qual), Mixed Methods Article Reporting Standards (MMARS), and the Qualitative Meta-Analysis Reporting Standards (QMARS).
+This book shows researchers how to use APA Style Journal Article Reporting Standards for Qualitative Research (JARS-Qual), Mixed Methods Article Reporting Standards (MMARS), and Qualitative Meta-Analysis Reporting Standards (QMARS).

-These standards provide much-needed criteria to guide researchers as well as journal editors, reviewers.
+These standards provide much-needed criteria to guide researchers as well as journal editors, reviewers, and students.
 They also provide the critical elements of a qualitative study, including design choices, participant recruitment strategies, data analysis procedures, and the significance of the results.